yasua006/Website/README.md

 - Fixed footer confusion for accessibility
 - Organized
 - Removed type for images, replaced with loading="lazy", fetchpriority="high"
+- 404 page

 # Bugs (front end only, no JS)
+- A button or buttons has/have a visual bug